 Other restrictions include the number of passengers a novice driver can have in his or her vehicle.
-During the first six months with a G2 license, novice drivers can only drive with one passenger who is 19 years old and under between midnight and 5 a.m.
+During the first six months with a G2 licence, novice drivers can only drive with one passenger who is 19 years old and under between midnight and 5 a.m.
 After six months have passed, up to three passengers are allowed.
-It is important to note that these limits do not apply if a fully licensed driver is in the vehicle or if the passengers are immediate family members.
+It is important to note that these limits do not apply if a fully licenced driver is in the vehicle or if the passengers are immediate family members.

 Steps to Take If Hit By An Underage Driver